opattison/olivermakes/_posts/2014-11-07-design-notes-dependencies.md

 ---

 What is involved in making this site work, at minimum?
-How do these dependencies affect the long-term survivability of the site and its implementation?
+What additional dependencies are worth introducing, and how do these dependencies affect the long-term survivability of the site and its implementation?

 ## A browser, a text editor, a command line

-I really only need a browser, a text editor and Terminal to maintain the website.
-I can write HTML and CSS, design and test in a browser (Chrome primarily, but also Safari, Firefox and some mobile browsers), control the version history with Git, and deploy to the website with Terminal.
+I really only need a browser, a text editor, and a command line to maintain the website.
+I can write HTML and CSS, design and test in a browser (Chrome primarily, but also Safari, Firefox, and some mobile browsers), control the version history with Git, and deploy to the website with Terminal.

 ## Leasing the domain/URI